 Reading is one of the strongest predictors of both academic and life-long success.
 To reflect this, reading weaves throughout our curriculum, giving children many opportunities to develop reading in a purposeful and engaging way.
 At Westvale Park, we believe passionately in the importance of developing a love for reading whilst ensuring that all children develop the skills they need to become confident readers of quality texts, with a deep understanding of the written word.
-We believe that learning to read enables pupils to read to learn effectively, and supports them in fostering our value of curiosity.
+Learning to read enables pupils to access every area of the curriculum successfully, and supports children in fostering our value of 'curiosity'.

 Our children’s journey in reading begins in our Early Years and Key Stage One classes where children are taught using the ‘Read Write Inc’ phonics programme.
+Children in Early Years are taught phonics right from the moment they start school and this continues until they are completely secure in their knowledge and understanding.
 Children are taught a progression of sounds, their corresponding graphemes and how to blend together with the help of ‘Fred the Frog’.
-Every child is regularly assessed in phonics and reading and grouped accordingly, they are taught to blend sounds together out loud, and then in their heads to allow them to read unfamiliar words.
-The children follow a progression through different coloured books that match the phonics sounds and blends they have been learning in class.
+Every child is regularly assessed in phonics and reading, and grouped accordingly.
+They are taught to blend sounds together out loud, and then in their heads, helping pupils to read unfamiliar words.
+Children follow a progression through different colours of books that match the phonics sounds and blends they have been learning in class.
 Children bring home books to read with parents.
-The books contain sounds, green words and red words to practise, as well as the story/non-fiction text to read.
+The books contain sounds, green 'decodable' words and red 'tricky or irregular' words to practise, as well as the story/non-fiction text to read.

-UK research demonstrates that no single pedagogical process suits every child at every stage of development, so we will personalise provision where required, using a multisensory approach to learning prerequisite skills in literacy.
-Westvale Park Primary Academy and Nursery ensures that phonological awareness is a strength of all pupils by supporting this from nursery through games, rhymes, singing and the online platform ‘Reading Eggs’ for home learning.
+UK research has proven that no single pedagogical process suits every child at every stage of development, so we personalise provision where required, using a multisensory approach to learning prerequisite skills in literacy.
+Westvale Park Primary Academy and Nursery ensures that phonological awareness is a strength of all pupils by supporting this development through games, rhymes, singing, and the online platform ‘Reading Eggs’ for home learning.